odoo/documentation/content/administration/upgrade.rst

       Odoo.sh is integrated with the upgrade platform to simplify the upgrade process.

       .. note::
-         The :guilabel:`Upgrade` tab is available for valid projects with a valid production build in the branches view.
+         The :guilabel:`Upgrade` tab is available for projects with a valid subscription.

       .. image:: upgrade/odoo-sh-staging.png
          :alt: Odoo.sh project and tabs